How to Write Your English Level on Your CV

 The Common European Framework of Reference for Languages (CEFR) provides a globally recognized standard for language proficiency.
 Levels range from A1 (Beginner) to C2 (Proficient):

-– A1 and A2: You can understand and use basic phrases.
+A1 and A2 (Basic) Understand and use basic everyday phrases.

-– B1 and B2: You can handle most conversations and workplace tasks.
+B1 and B2 (Independent) Handle most conversations and workplace tasks.

-– C1 and C2: You can express yourself effortlessly and tackle complex subjects.
+C1 and C2 (Proficient) Express yourself effortlessly and tackle complex subjects.

 Knowing your CEFR level helps you describe your abilities with confidence.